Grace Phillips Pollard: Women's suffrage

 In the 1910s Pollard became active in the women's suffrage movement in the United States, and was a member of the Equal Suffrage League of Virginia.
 She was part of a committee to promote the viewing of the film Your Girl and Mine, a 1914 film promoting woman's suffrage.
 Virginia women won the right to vote in August 1920 when the Nineteenth Amendment became law and would go on to vote in the presidential election that following November.

 First lady

 Pollard became First Lady of Virginia in 1930.
 As first lady, she was involved in historical preservation and horticultural beautification pursuits.
 She supervised the planting of dogwoods and boxwoods on the grounds of the Virginia State Capitol and the Executive Mansion.
 She was also a collector of fine art, including a sculpture by Attilio Piccirilli.
-Pollard suffered from severe arthritis and was confined to a wheelchair by the time she was first lady.
+Pollard suffered from severe arthritis and used a wheelchair by the time she was first lady.